 The Alaska State Troopers report the death of Tad Fujioka as the likely victim of a bear mauling.

 Fujioka, 50, of Sitka, was a commercial fisherman and owner of the F/V Sakura.
 He chaired the Seafood Producers Cooperative board of directors.
-Here's a remembrance.
+A remembrance is posted here.

 Tuesday, October 29, 2024